f5devcentral/f5-cloudservicelab/README.rst

 3. Test NA Pool
 ***************

-Send the **Test NA Availability (lab)** request to execute a call against the Lab service API, which in turn uses an external VM (located in the USA) to run a "wget" to retrieve the response from http://auction.securelab.online.
+Send the **Test NA Availability (lab)** request to execute a call against the Lab service API, which in turn uses an external VM (located in the USA) to run a "wget" to retrieve the response from the auction website.
 This should show the only available instance NA1 in the HTML that is returned.

 .. figure:: _figures/52.jpg